ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 All folders **must** contain a page of some kind, even if they are _index_ pages (pages that link to other pages).

-Index pages **should** contain descriptions of what they link to.
+Index pages **must** only link to their own subfolders.

-Index pages **should** only link to their own subfolders.
+Index pages **must** contain descriptions of what they link to.

 ## File Names

 All articles in the `osu-wiki` repository uses the ISO 639-1 codes.
-The ISO 639-1 is a 2-lettered language code.
+ISO 639-1 is a 2-lettered language code.
 When using this for an article locale, they must use lowercase letters and end with the `.md` extension.

 For example: